Bumpy torus: Bumpy torus

 The bumpy torus is an attempt to correct the mirror's problems both with the interchange instability as well as its natural leakage out the ends.

 To control leakage, a number of mirrors were connected together end-to-end.
 This did not, by itself, reduce leakage, instead, it meant that particles leaked into another mirror.
 This may seem obvious at first glance, but the problem with this approach is that the resulting magnetic field is no longer linear down the axis, but curved, which increases the rate of interchange instability.
 However, when the machine as a whole is considered, as opposed to examining a single mirror cell, the overall field can be arranged as a net minimum-B configuration.

-Unfortunately, the bumpy torus' resulting field is subject to another problem, the resistive ballooning mode.
+The bumpy torus' resulting field is subject to another problem, the resistive ballooning mode.
 The ELMO team at Oak Ridge National Laboratory proposed controlling this by injecting high-energy ("hot") electrons into the space between the outside of the mirror confinement field and the outside of the reactor itself.
 These electrons would produce a second magnetic field that would force the mirror's natural field away from the walls of the reactor, and modify the field as a whole to reduce the ballooning mode.